List of Chinese astronauts: By selection group

 On October 2022, China announced that 12 to 14 people are to be selected as new astronauts.
 The positions were broken down as 7-8 spacecraft pilots ("aviators of the People's Liberation Army Air Force") and 5-6 spaceflight engineers ("former researchers or technicians in aeronautics, astronautics and other related fields").
 Up to two of the latter group will become payload specialists ("those involved in space science and through applications for China's manned space program").
 Candidacy was extended to include Hong Kong and Macau.

 On June 11, 2024 China announced 10 candidate astronauts, including 8 spacecraft pilots and 2 payload specialists from Hong Kong SAR and Macau SAR.
 Reports prior to this announcement revealed that Lai Ka-Ying of Hong Kong was one of the women selected in the fourth group.
 The new astronauts will train for two years for both space station missions and crewed lunar missions.

+As of May 2026, only names of those selected to fly to space have been revealed.